RevenueHunt/docs/docs/how-to-guides/customize-quiz-design.md

+---
+icon: material/palette-outline
+---

 # How to Customize the Quiz Design

 You can change the quiz's appearance to fit your store's style.
-Use the customization options in the Quiz Design tab or add your own style with CSS or JavaScript.
+Use the customization options in the [Quiz Design]() tab or add your own style with [CSS](#add-custom-css-code) or [JavaScript](https://docs.revenuehunt.com/how-to-guides/add-javascript/).
 You can modify any part of the quiz or results page with custom CSS.

-Remember, you can also include custom images and styles for each question in the question settings.
+Remember, you can also include custom images and styles for each question via the [question settings](https://docs.revenuehunt.com/reference/quiz-builder/#question-settings).

 ## Quiz Design Tab